ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-13.md

 - Change its style to indicate a neutral/loading state
 - *(This will be replaced with the real model response in Step 3, and the normal card style will return for chatbot replies.)*

+## 💡 Code Hints

+**Handling valid input?** You'll need to use the "else" part of your conditional logic to show a different message when input has text.
+Check out the [Conditional Logic section in SNIPPETS.md](./SNIPPETS.md#conditional-logic) for if/else examples.

 ## ✅ Check
 1. Open your webpage in a browser
 2. Type something in the input field (like "Hello")